INTEGRATIVE INSIGHTS ON EMERGING OPPORTUNITIES |

 SME funding gap driving demand for technology to turbocharge lending

 There is a significant worldwide funding gap for small and medium enterprise (SME) working capital needs owing to a mismatch between the size of loans needed by SMEs and the cost associated with traditional banks’ lending practice that prevents banks from recouping the cost of extending credit with associated interest income and fees.
 In this white paper, we discuss how both public policy and private sector innovation will increasingly look to Lending-as-a-Service (LaaS) companies — companies that use technology combined with existing and new data sources to reduce the cost and risk of lending to SMEs and thereby expand the supply of funding – as a key to filling the SME funding gap.
 We estimate the U.S. LaaS total addressable market (TAM) at $1.2-2.0 billion with only 3-4% penetration and expect the TAM to grow at an 18% annual rate driven by several growth factors.
-We also discuss BILL, EPAY, LC, ONDK and 23 private LaaS providers aiming to transform SME lending with innovative technologies and data.
+We also discuss BILL, EPAY, LC, ONDK and

 White paper: Video telematics